Image

 What is a channel manager?

-A channel manager is a software that connects a hotel’s booking system with online travel agencies (OTAs) through their API integration safely, securely and in real-time.
+A hotel channel manager is a software that connects a hotel’s booking system with online travel agencies (OTAs) through their API integration safely, securely and in real-time.
 This allows hoteliers to manage their inventory and rates across all OTAs from one platform.
 A channel manager can be thought of more as a marketing tool, rather than one that would help with day to day operations, as its primarily purpose is distribution.

 Channel managers save hoteliers a lot of time and energy by automating the process of updating rates and availability on multiple OTAs.
 This way, hoteliers can focus on other aspects of their business.